dwillis/command-line-umd/tutorial/README.md

 ### Try it yourself

+Explore the FOIA logs and answer these questions:

-How would you find only FOIA logs for 2024 that are in the CSV file format?
+1. How would you find only FOIA logs for 2024 that are in the CSV file format?
+2. Count how many 2024 CSV FOIA log files there are.
+3. Use a different pattern to search the FOIA log CSV files for something of interest to you.
+What search term did you use and what did you find?

+**Bonus challenge**: Can you figure out which month in 2024 had the most FOIA requests by comparing the file sizes using `ls -l`?

+**Write your answers here:**

+1. Command to find 2024 CSV FOIA logs:

+2. Number of 2024 CSV files:

+3. Your search term:

+   What you found:

+**Bonus answer:**

+Month with most requests:

 ### Try it together